absinthe-graphql/absinthe/README.md

 - Fragments and fragment spreads
 - Directives
-- Interfaces
+- Interfaces and Unions
-- Comprehensive test suite against the specification (in progress under `test/specification`)
+- A comprehensive test suite against the specification (in progress under `test/specification`)

 ### Alternatives